 Staphylococci show resistance to penicillin G by producing a β-lactamase enzyme that destroys the antibiotic molecule.
 Some gram-negative rods also become resistant by producing a β-lactamase enzyme.

-CTX-M – a most prevalent plasmid-encoded ESBL (Extended Spectrum β-lactamase) enzyme –is responsible for making E. coli and K. pneumoniae resistant to cephalosporin.
+CTX-M is a most prevalent plasmid-encoded ESBL (Extended Spectrum β-lactamase) enzyme.
+It is responsible for making E. coli and K. pneumoniae resistant to cephalosporin.
 New Delhi Metallo β-lactamase (NDM-1) enzyme is one of the most concerning enzyme responsible for drug resistance in K. pneumonia.

-AmpC is a class C β-lactamase enzyme that is responsible for cephalosporin resistance in E. cloacae, E. aerogenes, Morganella morganii, , S. marcescens, Providencia sp., P. aeruginosa, and C. freundii.
+AmpC is a class C β-lactamase enzyme.
+It is responsible for cephalosporin resistance in E. cloacae, E. aerogenes, Morganella morganii, , S. marcescens, Providencia sp., P. aeruginosa, and C. freundii.

 Both gram-negative and gram-positive bacteria acquire antibiotic resistance by causing chemical modification of antibiotic molecule.
 They produce acetyltransferase, phosphotransferase, and adenyltransferase enzymes for acetylating, phosphorylating or adenylating the antibiotic molecules respectively.
 This modification causes steric hindrance that reduces the avidity of the antibiotic molecule for its target, which, in turn, inhibits the effectiveness of the antibiotic molecule.

-These enzymes are called aminoglycoside-modifying enzymes (AMEs) as they cause chemical modification of aminoglycosides, an effective antibiotic molecule that suppresses the growth of gram-positive bacteria, aerobic gram-negative bacteria, and mycobacteria by inhibiting protein synthesis.
+These enzymes are called aminoglycoside-modifying enzymes (AMEs).
+Because they cause chemical modification of aminoglycosides.
+Aminoglycosides t suppress the growth of gram-positive bacteria, aerobic gram-negative bacteria, and mycobacteria by inhibiting protein synthesis.
 Thus, these bacteria become resistant to aminoglycosides by causing chemical modification of aminoglycosides.

 Antibiotics accumulate in the bacteria through the permeable membrane of the bacteria to destroy the bacterial pathogenicities.
 But bacteria become resistant to these antibiotics by altering their membrane permeability to the antibiotics.
 Some bacteria shows resistant by making their membrane impermeable to the antibiotics.